SamuelRocco/Solitaire/README.md

 ## Installation

 1. Clone or download this repository.
-2. Open the `index.html` file in your web browser.
+2. Open the `main.html` file in your web browser.

 ## Usage

-- Click and drag cards to move them.
+- Click the cards to move them, unable to drag and drop.
 - Follow the standard Solitaire rules to arrange the cards.

 ## Customization